hassaanalansary/django-bulk-tracker/docs/source/index.rst

 that will be sent with your bulk operations. i.e. ``bulk_update()``, ``bulk_create()``, ``queryset.update()``.

-django-bulk-tracker allows you to pass tracking date related to your save/create operation. a feature that is missing from django builtin ``post_save`` signal.
+django-bulk-tracker allows you to pass tracking data related to your save/create operation. a feature that is missing from django builtin ``post_save`` signal.

 You can use ``post_update_signal`` and ``post_create_signal`` and ``tracking_info`` to stop relying